 Setting up a 401k for your own benefit is surprisingly easy.
 All you need is a company, even a brand new one we have just formed for you.
 The benefits of such an arrangement are:

 Two reasons for pursuing this arragement are wider latitude investing and the ability to bypass a custodian.
 The process is simpler than you would think.
 Most clients can begin investing in fewer than two weeks.
-Here are just a few of the ways you may invest your 401k:
+Here are just a few of the ways you may invest your Solo / Self-Directed 401k LLC: